MA in Creative Industries

 - Webmaster at a museum

-- Programme organizer at a film festival
+- Programme organiser at a film festival